RESEARCH

 Model Space Quantum Monte Carlo Method

 We advocate the model space quantum Monte Carlo (MSQMC) that stochastically samples the transfer matrix in the effective Hamiltonian of energy dependent partitioning (EDP).
-By crossing deterministic and stochastic techniques on the exponential scaling full CI problem, MSQMC enables us to calculate quasi-degenerate and arbitrary excited states accurately avoiding the sign problem.
-We are implementing efficient MSQMC methods to realize accurate calculations of strongly correlated electrons where the usual electronic structure methods cannot be applied even qualitatively.
-We employ MSQMC for highly excited electronic states and transition metal complexes in oxgen evolution.
+By combining deterministic and stochastic techniques to address the exponential scaling CI problem, MSQMC enables accurate calculations of quasi-degenerate states and arbitrary excited states while avoiding the sign problem.
+We are implementing efficient MSQMC implementations to acheive accurate descriptions of strongly correlated electrons, where conventional electronic structure methods often fail even qualitatively.
+In addition, we apply MSQMC to highly excited electronic states and transition metal complexes in oxgen evolution.

 Full coupled-cluster expansion for strong electron correlation

-Theoretical development of strong electron correlation will open a wide variety of fields transcending the traditional framework of electronic structure calculations.
-For this purpose, selected CI methods using stochastic and deterministic algorithms have been developed in recent years.
-Nevertheless, the exponentially increasing complexity of the CI expansion with the system size prevents the applicability of such approaches.
-We alternatively have developed a full coupled-cluster reduction (FCCR) exploiting the sparsity of the cluster operators and their products.
-FCCR features the treatment of dynamic and nondynamic correlation effects on the same footing realizing precise design of multi-nuclear transition metal catalysis and high-temperature superconducting materials.
+The theoretical development of methods for treating strong electron correlation is expected to open a wide range of research fields that transcend the traditional framework of electronic structure calculations.
+To this end, selected CI methods employing both stochastic and deterministic algorithms have been developed in recent years.
+Nevertheless, the exponentially increasing complexity of the CI expansion with system size severely limits the applicability of these approaches.
+As an alternative, we have developed full coupled-cluster reduction (FCCR), which exploits the sparsity of cluster operators and their products.
+FCCR treats dynamic and nondynamic correlation effects on an equal footing to enable accurate modeling of multi-nuclear transition metal catalysis.

 Development of Massively Parallel Computation Algorithms

-The advanced use of massively parallel environments is progressing rapidly in high-performance computing, and it is forecast that the number of CPU cores employed in applications has increased by 2-5 orders of magnitude.
-We can therefore envision a new computational-science paradigm that brings forth results substantially different in terms of accuracy and spatial/time scales.
-Using the Message Passing Interface (MPI) and Open Multi-Processing (OpenMP), methods and algorithms are developed targeting up to several hundred-thousand CPU cores.
-Moreover, general-purpose programs in molecular science are getting extremely complex, and technology for automatically generating source code from basic equations has been progressing in recent years.
-We study optimization and automatic tuning by sorting operators based on the symbolic representations of formulas.
+The advanced use of massively parallel environments is rapidly progressing in high-performance computing, and it is forecast that the number of CPU cores employed in applications will increase by two to five orders of magnitude.
+This trend enables a new computational-science paradigm capable of delivering results that differ substantially in achievable accuracy as well as spatial and temporal scales.
+Using the Message Passing Interface (MPI) and Open Multi-Processing (OpenMP), we develop methods and algorithms designed to scale to several hundred-thousand CPU cores.
+In parallel, general-purpose software in molecular science has become increasingly complex, motivating recent advances in technologies for automatically generating source code from fundamental equations.
+We investigate optimization and automatic tuning techniques based on by sorting and restructuring operators using symbolic representations of mathematical formulas.

 Electronic Structure Theory in Solution

-Since most of industrially important chemical reactions proceed in solution, studying the solvation effects is essential in chemistry.
-We applied the extended RISM theory to ab initio theory for the first time to develop a fast and atomistic solvation model (RISM-SCF).
-We have further developed a novel integral-equation theory based on the partial wave expansion of the molecular Ornstein-Zernike equation.
-By introducing the full intra-molecular correlation function with angular dependence, we have introduced a rigorous theoretical framework that is eligible to explain the interactions of chiral molecules.
-This feature could not be obtained only by the use of atomic distances.
-The solvation free energy expression from PW has been applied successfully to the calculation of partition coefficients of various organic molecules.
+Because most industrially important chemical reactions occur in solution, understanding solvation effects is essential in chemistry.
+We were the first to couple extended reference interaction site model (RISM) theory with ab initio electronic structure methods, leading to the development of a fast and fully atomistic solvation model (RISM-SCF).
+We subsequently developed a novel integral-equation theory based on the partial-wave expansion of the molecular Ornstein–Zernike equation.
+By introducing the full intramolecular correlation function with explicit angular dependence, this framework provides a rigorous theoretical basis for describing interactions involving chiral molecules—an effect that cannot be captured using atomic distances alone.
+The solvation free energy expression derived from the partial-wave formulation has been successfully applied to the calculation of partition coefficients for a wide range of organic molecules.

 Development of Novel QM/MM Methods

-Hybrid methods combining quantum and molecular mechanics (QM/MM methods) are powerful tools for describing chemical reactions in the presence of enzymes or solvents.
-We have extended the generalized hybrid orbital (GHO) QM/MM method using charge equalization and orthogonalization methods with respect to the auxiliary orbitals.
-The method has been applied to PKA (c-AMP dependent protein kinase) and various enzymatic reactions.
-The restrained hybrid matrix method accurately reproduces the geometric structure about the QM/MM boundary.
-The molecular dynamics simulation based on the GHO-MP2 energy gradient has been utilized to calculate CD spectra in enzyme.
+Hybrid quantum mechanics/molecular mechanics (QM/MM) methods are powerful tools for describing chemical reactions in enzymatic and solvated environments.
+We have extended the generalized hybrid orbital (GHO) QM/MM approach by incorporating charge equalization and orthogonalization schemes with respect to auxiliary orbitals.
+This method has been applied to cAMP-dependent protein kinase (PKA) and to a variety of enzymatic reactions.
+In addition, the restrained hybrid matrix method accurately reproduces molecular geometries at the QM/MM boundary.
+Molecular dynamics simulations based on GHO–MP2 energy gradients have further been employed to compute circular dichroism (CD) spectra of enzymes.

 Development of the GELLAN Quantum Chemistry Program

-We are developing the GELLAN quantum chemistry program as a platform to increase the activity of the research group.
-Various domestic and foreign researchers are involved in the development of GELLAN.
+We are developing the GELLAN quantum chemistry program as a collaborative platform to enhance the research activities of our group.
+Researchers from both domestic and international institutions are actively involved in its development.